 Handily, there's also the option to import existing content including images, contact details and more from any other website or Facebook business page.
 More importantly, it's possible to update your webpages on the go from your phone, including uploading photos you've just taken, changing links and editing text.

-The Basic package costs $14 / £11 per month and that gets you most of the features and allows you to sell up to 10 different products.
-It gets more expensive after that, but the higher packages are aimed at bigger businesses.
-If you need to sell more than 10 products, it's worth looking at Weebly.
+The Basic package costs $14 / £11 per month and that gets you most of the features and allows you to sell up to 500 different products.

 We think the templates are gorgeous.
-There are plenty to choose from to suit any type of business.
+There are plenty to choose from to suit any type of business or online shop.

 We rather like the range of templates available on Weebly, which look modern and stylish, so it's well-worth a browse.